TiantongHu/Pascal_Compiler_in_Python/README.md

 Like a real compiler, it consists of lexer, parser, and interpreter.
 It also simulates the Call Stack.

 The main data structures used are stacks, tables, and Abstract Syntax Tree.
+A context-free grammar is developed for the purpose of understanding Pascal.

 A set of Unittest cases are also provided.
 These cases are not complete, they were used during development for a few features.